About Johnson & Wales University

 - Degree programs are designed to provide you with the knowledge and skills employers have identified as necessary in your field of choice.
 And you don’t have to wait to build your career skills, as you’ll have the opportunity to take courses in your major in your first year.

 - Students learn by doing.
-Faculty, many with industry experience, bring real-life knowledge and networking opportunities into small classroom settings.
+Faculty, many with industry experience, bring professional knowledge and networking opportunities into small classroom settings.

 - JWU’s programs provide opportunities for real-world experience, which can include internships, classroom projects with actual companies and community service learning.
 You’ll learn industry best practices and train on career-specific tools and software.